arnold-parge/stream_mixin/README.md

 # stream_mixin

-A simple mixin for adding a stream behaviour to any class object
+A simple mixin for adding a stream behaviour to any class object.

+## Intention

+The intention for this package is, instead of using state, we can use this package for streaming data from our controller/adapter/service to the widgets, which will result in better performance and cleaner code.

 ## Getting Started
-To make a class subscribable create the class with [StreamMixin]
+To subscribe a class instance, create the class with `StreamMixin`

-### Create a service
+### Create a service class

 ```dart
 class AppTagService with StreamMixin<String> {